BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > Add diagram.

 ### Reproduce the failure
-> Someday you get a message telling you; "Thanks for your program, but when I open
+> Someday you get a message telling you; _"Thanks for your program, but when I open
-> a file, the program crashes".
+> a file, the program crashes"_.
 As a developer you will probably ask, what file did you try to
 > open, and describe me the buttons you've pressed.

 A reproduction procedure describes the steps needed to show the failure.